longhorn/website/content/docs/users-guide/backup-and-restore/restore-statefulset.md

           storage: 2Gi # must match size from earlier
 ```

-The restored data should now be accessible from inside the `Stateful Set`
+The restored data should now be accessible from inside the `StatefulSet`
 `Pods`.